 The Ham

-Right after the last thanksgiving, my local grocery store had Cook's Ham on sale.
-I'd never had Cook's before, and the price couldn't be beaten.
-So, I bought one, and I couldn't believe how good it was.
-I cooked it up and did a post about it.
-(You can find that here.)
 I sliced up the leftovers, vacuum-sealed them, and froze them for later use.
 They did not last long.
 My wife and I used the leftovers in pasta, soup, chowder, sandwiches, and breakfast.
 As Christmas approached, I had a sneaking suspicion that these hams would go on sale again after the holiday.
 I was right.
-I bought this ten-pound ham, a little bit after new years for fifteen dollars.
+I bought this ten-pound ham, a little bit after New Year's, for fifteen dollars.
 You just can't beat that price, and I thought it would be a great opportunity to show you another way to cook a ham.

-Making The Glaze
+Making the Glaze

-Scoring The Ham
+Scoring the Ham

 Once the glaze is made, set it aside and turn your attention to the ham.
-Put it skin side up on your cutting board.
-Using a sharp (it has to be sharp) knife, make shallow parallel slices about a finger width apart, the whole way across the ham.
-Give the ham a quarter-turn (turn it by 90°), repeat the process, cut across the first cuts and create a diamond pattern in the skin, or a bunch of little squares depending on how you look at it.
-This will do two things.
-It will help the ham cook evenly, and it will help the flavour of the glaze penetrate a little deeper into the meat.
+Put it skin-side up on your cutting board.
+Using a sharp knife, make shallow parallel slices about a finger width apart the whole way across the ham.
+Give the ham a quarter-turn (90 degrees) and repeat the process, cutting across the first cuts to create a diamond pattern in the skin.

-Cooking The Ham
+Cooking the Ham

 Put the ham on a rack set over a roasting pan.
 Pour a half cup of water in the bottom of the pan, then brush the ham with half the maple-mustard glaze.
 Cover the ham with parchment paper, then wrap the whole thing tightly in foil.
-Put the ham in a 325°f oven for two and a half hours.
-Take the ham out, remove the foil and parchment, brush the ham with the remaining glaze, and return it to the oven for another hour or until the ham's internal temperature reaches 165°f.
+Put the ham in a 325°F oven for two and a half hours.

-Note* I very rarely cook food in direct contact with aluminum foil.
+Note: I very rarely cook food in direct contact with aluminum foil.
 Any acidity, which this ham has from the mustard and vinegar, will degrade the foil, which may leach chemicals into your food.
 I almost always put a piece of parchment between my food and the foil.
 You can do it or not, but that is what I recommend.

-Serving The Maple-Mustard Roasted Ham
+Serving the Maple-Mustard Roasted Ham

 Ingredients